Xinthium/JKINFO4190Individual/README.md

 There will be 3 branches:

-Main Branch: primary sorter, will take integers, sort from smallest to largest.
+Main Branch: Primary sorter, takes String type inputs, will sort an array alphabeticaly.
-String Branch, will sort an array alphabeticaly.
+Integer Branch will take Integers, sort from smallest to largest.
-Array Reverser, will flip the user's array around.
+Array Reverser Branch, takes String type inputs, will flip the user's array around without sorting.